1smii/elk_stack/README.md

-# Docker-compose Elasticsearch + Kibana
+# Preparation
-The repository is ready to clone and run the docker-compose.
-You will have an Elasticsearch and Kibana running in few seconds, using the default configuration.
+The repository contains the docker-compose file ready for test the Kibana and Elasticsearch tools You will have an Elasticsearch and Kibana running in few seconds, using the default configuration.

-You are able to create your own configuration to modify the settings of Elasticsearch also Kibana.
-The default volume is: **elastisearch-data-volume** all the data stored in **/usr/share/elasticsearch/data** will be saved in the mentioned volume.
+_You are able to create your own configuration by creating a configuration file for Elasticsearch also Kibana_ The default volume is: **elastisearch-data-volume** all the data stored in **/usr/share/elasticsearch/data** will be saved in the mentioned folder.

 ---
 ## - How to run the Tools